jfjelstul/eulaw/README.md

 The function prints some useful information to the `console` while the data downloads.
 It tells us how many observations we have requested, how many batches it will take to download the data, and approximately how long it will take.
 It provides an update every time a batch is download and counts down to the next batch.
 The function returns a `tibble` in `tidy` format that we can manipulate with `dplyr` and `tidyr`.

 And that's it!
-Now we have a research-ready dataset to use.
+We now have a research-ready dataset in our `R` workspace.